 Now, imagine you’re an executive at another financial institution, it’s 2022, and Al Duais tries to open an account with your bank.
 If your organization doesn’t perform the expected due diligence to flag him, you too could face consequences for Al Duais’ criminal activity.
 Take it from any number of banks who have faced sanctions for a lack of appropriate customer or enhanced due diligence (EDD).
 In fact, last year alone, regulators levied nearly $1 billion in fines against financial institutions that failed to comply with customer due diligence regulations.

-This is why financial institutions, like your hypothetical bank, must perform enhanced due diligence to assess customer risk, minimize business exposure, and ensure compliance with regulations like the Bank Secrecy Act.
+This is why financial institutions, like your hypothetical bank, must perform enhanced due diligence to assess customer risk, minimize business exposure, and ensure compliance with regulations like the Bank Secrecy Act for financial services.

 EDD begins with CDD

 So, what exactly is “Enhanced Due Diligence”?
-Well, in order to properly explain “enhanced” due diligence, we have to start with “customer” due diligence (CDD).
+Well, in order to properly explain “enhanced” due diligence and how it deals with high risk assessments for financial crimes, we have to start with “customer” due diligence (CDD).
 So, let’s begin with a pair of definitions from two U.S. regulators.
 The Federal Financial Institutions Examination Council (FFIEC) considers financial institutions with adequate CDD to be those that have a “critical framework which enables the bank to comply with regulatory requirements including monitoring for, and reporting of, suspicious activity.”

-FinCEN’s CDD definition clarifies that these measures focus on businesses, by way of their owners.
+FinCEN’s CDD definition clarifies that these measures to help lower potential risks for financial crimes focus on businesses, by way of their owners.
 The organization’s definition says that financial institutions must “identify and verify the identity of any natural persons (known as ‘beneficial owners’) of legal entity.”
 A beneficial owner is someone who, according to FinCEN, “exercises substantial control over” or owns at least 25% of a company.

 This means that if someone comes into your bank and wants to open an account for their business, as a beneficial owner of that company, your bank must verify their identity to ensure they are not likely to launder money or finance terrorist activities through the bank account in that company’s name.

 The process of verifying their identity, through a standardized framework, is known as customer due diligence.
-Financial institutions must perform CDD to comply with the aforementioned Bank Secrecy Act and other regulations enacted to fight money laundering and terrorist financing.
+Financial institutions must perform CDD to comply with the aforementioned Bank Secrecy Act and other regulations enacted to help with risk management, fighting money laundering, and stopping terrorist financing.